Enyo (software)

 Enyo is an open source JavaScript framework for cross-platform mobile, desktop, TV and web applications emphasizing object-oriented encapsulation and modularity.
-Initially developed by Palm, which was later acquired by Hewlett-Packard and then released under an Apache 2.0 license.
+Initially developed by Palm, it was later acquired by Hewlett-Packard in April 2010 and then released under an Apache 2.0 license.
 It is sponsored by LG Electronics and Hewlett-Packard.

 Bootplate

 Bootplate is a simplified way of creating an app, providing a skeleton of the program's folder tree.
 The Bootplate template provides a complete starter project that supports source control and cross-platform deployment out of the box.
 It can be used to facilitate both the creation of a new project and the preparation for its eventual deployment.